grayson-county-va-police-department

 Deputy Zack Phipps – Patrol Deputy

-Deputy Austin Haga – Animal Control Officer
+Deputy Austin Haga – Animal Control Officer – Civil Division Officer

 Criminal Investigations Division

-Investigator Sergeant Mico Davis – Domestic Violence Investigator, Criminal Investigator, GRACE team member for sexual assault and is also a Forensic Science Academy graduate.
+Investigator Sergeant Jordan Johnson – Domestic Violence Investigator, Criminal Investigator, also a Forensic Science Academy graduate.

-Investigator Sergeant Cody McGrady – Criminal Investigator
+Investigator Sergeant Cody McGrady – Criminal Investigator, VSTOP Investigator, GRACE team member for sexual assault

 Civil Division/Court Security